Oscarfama/NaturalCycles-Challenge/README.md

 Please make sure that your text fit solution is reusable and that the event name, as well as the specified end date, are persisted between page reloads.

+## Working Web Page
+Feel free to use the application with the following [Link](https://unrivaled-macaron-b8c64b.netlify.app/)
 ## Running the application locally

 **Note:** Ensure you have [NodeJs](https://nodejs.org/en/download) installed.